What Is a Title Search and How It Works?

 Table of contents:

-If you’re considering purchasing real estate, it’s likely that you’ve heard of a property title search.
+If you’re considering purchasing real estate, it’s likely that you’ve heard of a title search.
 It’s an affordable tool that can save a lot of time and money in the long run.
 Not only do they provide peace of mind, they’re also required by lenders when closing on a property.
 So let’s jump right into the basics.

-What exactly is a property title search?
+What exactly is a title search?

-A Property Title Search is the process of reviewing public records to retrieve recorded documents that are associated with a given property.
+Title Search is the process of reviewing public records to retrieve recorded documents that are associated with a given property.
 This will provide an in-depth analysis of property details such as the legal ownership, tax information and an active lien breakdown which may affect the purchase.

 What is an abstractor/title searcher?

 An abstractor, also called a title searcher, is a person who researches documents affecting the title of a property.
 They collect all of the relevant documents and prepare the title report.

 What documents will commonly appear on a title report?